kubealex/libvirt-ocp4-provisioner/README.md

   - pass: ocprocks
   - ssh-key: generated during vm-provisioning and store in the project folder

+The user is capable of logging via SSH too.

 ## Quickstart
-The playbook is meant to be ran against a vm_host, that can be localhost or many hosts, defined under **vm_host** group.
+The playbook is meant to be ran against a/many local or remote host/s, defined under **vm_host** group, depending on how many clusters you want to configure at once.

     ansible-playbook main.yml